-Throughout my tenure on the Energy and Commerce Committee, I have worked to increase the deployment of telecommunications services to all American households.
+Throughout my tenure on the Energy and Commerce Committee, I have worked to increase the deployment of telecommunications services to all American families and businesses.
 I have also fought to ensure that free speech and private innovation remain the hallmarks of this industry, while guaranteeing that our children are protected from online predators and indecent material.

-Most Americans agree that a free, open Internet works and that it is not the responsibility of the federal government to regulate it.
+The Internet is perhaps the greatest engine of communication, innovation, and economic and personal freedom the world has ever known.
+Most Americans agree that a free and open Internet works and that it is not the responsibility of any government to regulate it.
 I have long been a leading opponent of the Federal Communication Commission’s (FCC) implementation of so-called “network neutrality” rules, which gives the FCC new, unauthorized authority over the Internet.
-I will work to oppose such rules, thereby preserving Internet freedom, protecting jobs, and limiting the scope of government.
+While the new rules create uncertainty for consumers, innovators, and job creators, I will continue to work on bipartisan solutions that keeps the Internet free and open for all.
+I will also continue to work to make the FCC more transparent, predictable, and fair.

 Keeping the Internet Tax-Free